ThKrypt/QualCoder/14-QualCoder-videos.md

 ## QualCoder 3.3

-While not yet released (video from 4 March 2023), this informative video from the social sciences librarian at Temple University is well worth a watch, the last video on the page:
+While the 3.3 version yet officially released (video from 3 March 2023), this informative video from the social sciences librarian at Temple University is well worth a watch, the last video on the page:

 https://guides.temple.edu/qda/qualcoder